obrzts/BLscore/README.md

 -   junction_beta - amino acid sequence of CDR3 plus the two flanking
     conserved residues;
 -   v_beta, j_beta - V and J gene with or without allele; allele
-    information is not used for score calculation.
+    information is not used for the score calculation.

 If paired chain clustering is desired junction_alpha, v_alpha and j_alpha must be provided too.